-To be frank, the best thing about this collection is the packaging that the Disney creators designed for this collab.
-All-in-all, while I was impressed by the quality of the eyeshadows, I don’t think this collection is by any means a must-buy for anyone unless they are a huge Disney fan or they are particularly drawn to a certain product.
+The best thing about this collection is the packaging that the Disney creators designed.
+While I was impressed by the quality of the eyeshadows, I don’t think this collection is a must-buy for anyone except Disney lovers.

-Although the majority of this collection performed well, I would not recommend the lip glosses to anyone… despite the packaging and the affordable price point.
+Although the majority of this collection performed well, I would not recommend the lip glosses.
+Despite the packaging and price point, the glosses were terrible.
 Personally, I’d rather pay more for a better quality gloss.

 Are you ColourPop obsessed like me?
 Check out my ColourPop Collection, Sweet Talk Eyeshadow Palette Review, ColourPop Through My Eyes Eyeshadow Palette Review, or Double Rainbow Super Shock Shadow Kit Review.

 Thinking of ordering from ColourPop for the first time?
 Please consider using my referral link for $5.00 off your first order.
 If you make a purchase, I’ll also receive $5.00 off my next purchase.
 Please note, I’ve purchased all of the aforementioned items.